-Going to the venue, we walked quite briskly – not because of hunger, eager enthusiasm or team spirit.
-Our pace was set because we were walking downhill most of the way and also because some of the walkers participated in regular physical exercise.
+Going to the venue, we walked quite briskly – not because of hunger, eager enthusiasm, or team spirit.
+Our pace was set because we were walking downhill most of the way and also because some of the walkers actually participate in regular physical exercise.

 Breathless, with a heart palpitating in my unfit chest, I reached the restaurant every single day and went up the steps with flaccid legs, relieved to be alive.
 I ate my lunch because I was there.
 My hunger had been curbed from the long walk.
 After lunch, we were faced with the exhausting journey uphill back to the lecture room.
 In a sense, it was very educational because I discovered that I have more muscles in my legs than I have ever been aware of.

 Will this experience inspire me to start exercising, walking, or running?
 Will I enroll in a boot camp?
 No, no!
 Let’s not be silly.
 Just enjoy the photos, will you?
 If you’ve read all of this, you might as well stay a little longer and look at all the photos.
 These photos were taken from the restaurant, Glenda's Take 5, en route to the lecture room.

 The purpose of life is not to be happy.
 It is to be useful, to be honourable, to be compassionate, to have it make some difference that yo...